 It's important that families are made aware of any risk of contagious disease in a timely manner.
-We will inform parents of a confirmed case of an infectious disease in their child's classroom, including COVID-19.
+We will inform parents of a confirmed case of an infectious disease in their child's classroom.
 We follow all Community Care Licensing reporting protocols and recommended public health policies related to infectious disease management.